Romano-Mancini/Romano-Mancini/README.md

-# 👋 Welcome!
+# 👋 Hello!

 My name is Romano Mancini, and I am currently an undergraduate student in Computer Engineering at the Polytechnic of Turin, specializing in AI development and software engineering.

-I have hands-on experience as an AI Developer intern and have been an active member of the Icarus PoliTO student team, where I contributed as a firmware developer using Arduino, STM32, and ESP32 boards.
+I have industry experience as an AI Developer intern and have been an active member of the Icarus PoliTO student team, where I contributed as a firmware developer using Arduino, STM32, and ESP32 boards.

 ## 📚 My Repositories